disclosure: we were given this book for the purpose of review, our comments however remain our own honest thoughts.

-We recently visited Egmont in London to meet David and Carrie Grant and learn all about the Jump Up and Join In – #juji series, featuring books, CD’s and a new app.
-The series is aimed at 4-8 year olds, so something that will be great for Monkey as he’ll be 4 in December.
+We recently visited Egmont in London to meet David and Carrie Grant and learn all about the Jump Up and Join In – #juji series, featuring books, CDs and a new app.
+The series is aimed at 4-8-year-olds, so something that will be great for my son as he’ll be 4 in December.

 As I’ve mentioned in previous posts the #juji series is designed to encourage younger children to enjoy music and singing through a number of different mediums.